Umair1252/project-website-template/README.md

 ```html
 <script src="js/menu.js"></script>
 ```
-If your website is static and requires no user interactions, I recommend copying the code from the menu file (menu.html) into the menu-container div in your html template.
+If your website is static and requires no user interactions, I Would recommend copying the code from the menu file (menu.html) into the menu-container div in your html template.
 ```html
 <div class="menu-container">
   [copy everything in the menu.html and paste the code here]